 - New educational spaces, including two classrooms, a discovery/exploration space for children, a teaching gallery, and an object study room for student and faculty engagement and research.

 This new complex will become a cultural gateway to Penn State and a hub for students and visitors.
 And it is the first phase of a planned cultural destination intended to bring together many of Penn State’s collections and assets in the arts, humanities, and sciences from across campus: an interdisciplinary STEM museum, an education center, a planetarium, a conservatory, and performance spaces.

-“Situating the University Art Museum within the Arboretum will create a cultural resource unlike any other in our region, connecting art, nature, and science in exciting new ways.
+“Situating the Palmer Museum of Art within the Arboretum will create a cultural resource unlike any other in our region, connecting art, nature, and science in exciting new ways.
 The complex will further our strategic goals of advancing the arts and humanities and—because cultural opportunities also create economic opportunities—of driving economic development.
 In doing so, it will beautifully enhance Penn State’s positive impact on the communities we serve.”

 —Penn State President Eric J. Barron

-The Art Museum at the Arboretum presents an excellent philanthropic opportunity for alumni and friends who share our institution’s belief in the power of art, nature, and education to transform lives and communities.
+The new Palmer Museum of Art presents an excellent philanthropic opportunity for alumni and friends who share our institution’s belief in the power of art, nature, and education to transform lives and communities.
 For more information, contact: